omichelsen/ole.michelsen.dk/public/blog/schedule-jobs-with-crontab-on-osx-yosemite.md

 ## Tips

-Here is a few small snippets which might come in handy:
+Here's a few small snippets which might come in handy:

 #### Execute on workdays 1AM